 a successful USCF rated chess player.

 Our classes are taught in small groups, divided by skill level.
 Children are placed in a particular group based on his/her level.
 It is important that each child is placed into the right level group based on their level to allow them to benefit the most from our chess curriculum.
 Please see each level description below.
 If you are not sure which level your child should be placed, our chess coaches will assess your child during the first lesson and advise accordingly.

-In our classes, children master the basic rules and principles of chess; learn the full range of tactical skills (pins, forks, skewers, etc); are introduced to opening, middle, and endgame theory; become capable of in-depth analysis of their own and others’ games; get familiar with chess notation; and most importantly, they acquire the love and appreciation for the game of Chess for life!
+In our classes, children master the basic rules and principles of chess; learn the full range of tactical skills (pins, forks, skewers, etc); are introduced to opening, middle, and endgame theory; become capable of in-depth analysis of their own and others’ games; get familiar with chess notation; Most importantly, they acquire the love and appreciation for the Game of Chess for life!

 Please note: Aside from our Chess for Young Beginners classes, the rest of the classes are not age specific – i.e., any child at any age can be in any of the classes.
 Levels are based entirely on the children’s knowledge of the game.